darrenteohwy/Power-BI-Beginner-Projects/Project 3 Bike Dashboard/Project 3 README.md

 ## 📌 Project Summary

 This project delivers an interactive **Power BI dashboard** for **Bob's Bicycle Rental**, built to analyze and visualize business performance metrics.
+The database was created using SQL Server and connected to PowerBI.
 The dashboard highlights:

 * **Hourly Revenue Analysis**
 * **Profit and Revenue Trends**